We are deeply saddened by the recent tragedy caused by Hurricane Irma. Find more information in the Hayes & Jarvis press release here.

 There are three main carriers offering flights to Aruba from the UK.

-Indirect Carriers: American Airlines and KLM offer flights to Aruba from both London Heathrow and Manchester.
-KLM flights will go via Amsterdam and American Airlines flights via the States.
+Indirect Carriers: KLM and United Airlines offer indirect flights to Aruba.
+KLM flights operate via Amsterdam and United Airlines operate via the USA

 You can exchange your UK Pounds prior to leaving the UK.
 The official currency in Aruba is the Florin, but the US Dollar and the Canadian Dollar are widely accepted, so you can choose whichever has the best exchange rate.
 When you pay in US or Canadian Dollars, you will usually receive Aruban Florins in change unless you specify you want US Dollars.
 Banks on the island exchange the UK Pound for Florins.